maread99/pyroids/README.md

 * Number of Lives
 * Window dimensions

-Application settings can be customised by passing the name of a configuration file (see Play me! section).
+Application settings can be customised by passing the name of a configuration file (see [Play me!](https://github.com/maread99/pyroids#play-me) section).
 If no configuration file is passed then the game will use default settings.

-Configuration files should:
-* be based on the template at [pyroids\config\template.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/template.py)
-* be saved to the directory pyroids\config.
-* have extension .py

 See [pyroids\config\template.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/template.py) documentation for instructions on setting up configuration files.

 The following example configuration files are included as part of the pyroids
-package:
+distribution:
 * [novice.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/novice.py)
 * [expert.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/expert.py)